Aiden493/scoutingApp2026Prototype/README.md

 How do we collect the data?

-after filling out information on the previous screens both Subjective and play-off you will be able to access robot data and you will be given a qr code that will give you all the information you need but do not search it up instead view the preview information copy it and paste it in a doc like notes app
+after filling out information on the previous screens both Subjective and Objective you will be able to access robot data and you will be given a qr code that will give you all the information you need but do not search it up instead view the preview information copy it and paste it in a doc like notes app

 How can this help?